 The research focus must relate to one of the following themes:

 - Improving quality of education in southern Africa

 Are you eligible?

 In addition, to be considered for a scholarship under this programme you must:

-- be a national of, or have refugee status in, one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe
+- be a national of, or have refugee status in, one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Swaziland, Zambia

 - be normally resident in one of the above countries

 - be in possession of a good first degree (minimum second class, upper division or equivalent) or about to graduate in the year of application